 'Peter Ackroyd is the greatest living chronicler of London' Independent

-Each chapter presents a path to a different kind of freedom: freedom from fear, freedom to start again, to love, to be yourself, to be happy.
-It also guides you in an active process that engages your mind, heart and spirit, and brings real joy over and over again.
+Presenting different paths to different kinds of freedom – freedom from fear, freedom to start over again, to love, to be yourself and to be happy – he guides you into an active process that engages your mind, heart and spirit, and brings real joy, over and over again.